era86/era86.github.io/_drafts/2018-03-21-enabling-wifi-and-ssh-in-raspbian.markdown

 ---
 layout: post
-title: "Enabling WiFi and SSH in Raspbian Lite via Ubuntu"
+title: "Enabling WiFi and SSH on a Raspberry Pi in Ubuntu 16.04"
 date: 2018-03-21
 comments: true
 ---